danielfett/draft-dpop/main.md

-Upon receipt of a request for a URI of a protected resource within the protection space requiring DPoP authorization, if the request does not include valid credentials or or does not contain an access token sufficient for access to the protected resource, the server can reply with a challenge using the 401 (Unauthorized) status code ([@!RFC7235], Section 3.1) and the `WWW-Authenticate` header field
+Upon receipt of a request for a URI of a protected resource within the protection space requiring DPoP authorization, if the request does not include valid credentials or does not contain an access token sufficient for access to the protected resource, the server can reply with a challenge using the 401 (Unauthorized) status code ([@!RFC7235], Section 3.1) and the `WWW-Authenticate` header field